oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 so no `command` override is needed.
 Bundles ComfyUI-Manager for installing checkpoints / custom nodes from the UI; `HF_TOKEN` / `CIVITAI_TOKEN` are optional user env vars for gated downloads. ~10 GB VRAM for SDXL.

+### `ltx-video-ugc.json` — ComfyUI, LTX-2.3 UGC video (GPU)

+ComfyUI preloaded with LTX-2.3 for vertical short-form product video, with two ready-made workflow graphs (`workflows/ocean_ugc_product.json`, `workflows/ocean_ugc_testimonial.json`): a product photo becomes a 9:16 clip with camera motion and ambient audio, or a creator photo plus a voice clip becomes a lip-synced testimonial (capped at the graph's 5.8s — trim longer voiceovers or raise the frame count). `entrypoint`/`command` override to a bootstrap script (inlined as `command[0]`) that downloads the ~38 GiB weight set (LTX-2.3 22B fp8 checkpoint, Gemma-3-12B text encoder, two LoRAs, the x2 spatial upscaler) on first launch.
+Pick a persistent-storage bucket for this template — weights and generated clips both live there, so only the first launch pays the download; without a bucket the weights land inside the container and are lost on stop.
+When a bucket is mounted, `ComfyUI/models` is a symlink into it rather than a real directory.

+The consumer selects a workflow via userData: `COMFY_WORKFLOW_ID` (`ocean_ugc_product` or `ocean_ugc_testimonial`, used only for the `[ocean] installed workflow …` log line) plus `COMFY_WORKFLOW` (that workflow's graph JSON, gzipped then base64-encoded).
+The bootstrap writes it into a minimal custom-node pack at the constant path `custom_nodes/ocean_ugc/example_workflows/ocean_ugc.json` — exactly one graph is ever installed per container, so the filename doesn't vary — which ComfyUI serves at `/api/workflow_templates/ocean_ugc/ocean_ugc.json`.
+Open the ComfyUI URL with `?template=ocean_ugc&source=all` to load it directly instead of building the graph by hand.
+Needs a CUDA GPU with 48 GB+ VRAM (LTX-2.3 22B fp8 + Gemma-3-12B encoder).

 ### `automatic1111.json` — Stable Diffusion WebUI (A1111) (GPU)